Protected health information: De-identification versus anonymization

-In general, U.S. law governing PHI applies to data collected in the course of providing and paying for health care.
+U.S. law governing PHI applies to data collected in the course of providing and paying for health care.
 Privacy and security regulations govern how healthcare professionals, hospitals, health insurers, and other Covered Entities use and protect the data they collect.
 It is important to understand that the source of the data is as relevant as the data itself when determining if information is PHI under U.S. law.
 For example, sharing information about someone on the street with an obvious medical condition such as an amputation is not restricted by U.S. law.
 However, obtaining information about the amputation exclusively from a protected source, such as from an electronic medical record, would breach HIPAA regulations.